 Signatures are a common way to indicate agreement towards a contract.
-In the past, the signing was a matter of a person writing their full legal name.
+In the past, the signing was about a person writing their full legal name.
 People began to stylize their names as time passed, signing only with a surname or initials.
 Nowadays, with modern online signatures, signing has gone beyond just writing your name on a piece of paper.
 But does your signature have to be your full name?

 Should you still use your full legal name on legal documents?
 And how can you make sure your signatures are legally binding?